-Full TitleA Phase 1b Study of LY2835219 in Combination with Endocrine Therapies for Patients with Hormone Receptor Positive, HER2 Negative Metastatic Breast Cancer Back to top
+Full TitleA Phase 1b Study of Abemaciclib in Combination with Therapies for Patients with Metastatic Breast Cancer

-The purpose of this study is to evaluate treatment with the investigational drug LY2835219 in addition to hormonal therapy in women with metastatic breast cancer that is positive for hormone receptors (such as receptors for estrogen and progesterone) and negative for the HER2 protein.
-LY2835219 is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.
+The purpose of this study is to evaluate treatment with the drug abemaciclib in addition to hormonal therapy in women with metastatic breast cancer that is positive for hormone receptors (such as receptors for estrogen and progesterone) and negative for the HER2 protein.
+Abemaciclib is designed to inhibit cancer growth by blocking cyclin-dependent kinases (CDK), enzymes which cancer cells need to grow and divide.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following: